Season 3, Episode 4

 Susan Rylance:

 Yeah, you know, I, that's a great question.
 And I have asked that of others.
 And I asked it of myself.
-And it was a couple years ago, I was a part of a leadership team.
-And what made it so great is we had a vision, we had clear expectations, or we also had collaboration and trust within the team.
+And it was a couple of years ago, I was part of a leadership team.
+And what made it so great as we had a vision, we had clear expectations, and we also had collaboration and trust within the team.
 And I think that's super key.
 And I thought, you know, that's what I'm gonna be looking for moving forward.
 And it's not always easy to find all of those things, a clear direction, a collaborative team, and then somebody, not just somebody but the entire team that you trust.
 And you can call on and say, Hey, I don't know this, but can you help me?
 And there was, I guess what it is, it's a breakdown of fear.
 Because we don't know everything.
 So who do we seek out?
-And hopefully, it's our, you know, it's our peers?
-Is that first line?
+And hopefully, it's us, you know, it's our peers?
+Is that the first line?

 Michael Kithcart:

 Yes.
 And you talk about big things, right, you know, clear direction?
 Yes, absolutely.
 Especially when people are navigating change at such a rapid pace, that direction can be difficult.
-And people don't always have that that clarity.
+And people don't always have that clarity.
 But you talk about collaboration and trust.
 People want those kinds of things.
-But what does it actually take to have them?
+But what does it take to have them?

 Susan Rylance: